iamgmujtaba/vid2tc/README.md

 - [References](#references)

 ## Overview
-This project provides a framework to generate thumbnail containers from videos, similar to the functionality seen on platforms like YouTube.
-The generated thumbnails can be used to provide instant previews in web-based video players, enhancing the user experience by allowing efficient video browsing.
+This project provides a framework to generate thumbnail containers from videos, similar to the functionality on platforms like YouTube.
+The generated thumbnails can provide instant previews in web-based video players, enhancing the user experience by allowing efficient video browsing.

 ## Installation
 To install and set up the project, follow these steps: